The New Statesman (1987 TV series): Filming

 Goldsborough Hall was used to portray B'Stard's Yorkshire residence and was used as a backdrop for the opening photo sequences along with some exterior shots in the first series.
 The town of Knaresborough, North Yorkshire was used to film the opening election sequence in the first episode and roads around Goldsborough were used to shoot the police car chase from the first series.
-Some city scenes were not filmed in London, but Leeds, with Leeds Town Hall used as the High Court.
+Some city scenes were not filmed in London, but Leeds, with Leeds Town Hall used as the Royal Courts of Justice.
 Bramham Park was used as Piers' fiancé Clarissa's family home in the series 2 episode "May The Best Man Win".